 Scott, who still lives at the property with his two teenage sons from a previous relationship, sought Sanctuary’s help in correcting his Universal Credit payment.

-With the support of Sanctuary’s Local Income Advisor, Adrian, Scott was advised that he should be treated as jointly liable for the whole rent and get the appropriate support in his Universal Credit, even though his ex-partner was still a joint tenant but no longer living at the property.
+With the support of Sanctuary’s Local Income Officer, Adrian, Scott was advised that he should be treated as jointly liable for the whole rent and get the appropriate support in his Universal Credit, even though his ex-partner was still a joint tenant but no longer living at the property.

 “Adrian was great,” said Scott, who provided feedback on his positive outcome through the Sanctuary Housing website.
 “He would send me emails that I could send to Universal Credit and kept in contact until my problem was resolved.